richsaleh/dbt_starter/README.md

 4. To run:
     - `dbt run` <-- runs in default target (should be set to dev)
     - `dbt run --target prod` <-- runs in prod
+    - `dbt run --models my_model --target dev` <-- runs 1 model in dev
+    - `dbt run --models +my_model --target dev` <-- runs 1 model and all its upstream dependencies in dev
+    - `dbt run --models my_model+ --target dev` <-- runs 1 model and all its downstream dependencies in dev
+    - `dbt run --models my_model+ --target dev --full-refresh` <-- runs *and rebuilds* 1 model and all its downstream dependencies in dev

 ## Contributing